January 08, 2021

-When you have an unexpected piece of art in an open space or poetry written in the pavement, or it could just be a simple trailhead with a map, it provides you with all the information you need at the right time at the right place.
+When you have an unexpected piece of art in an open space or poetry written in the pavement, or it could just be a simple trailhead with a directory map, it provides you with all the information you need at the right time and place.

 Each park has a different monument and wayfinding signage system along with a unique play structure that pays careful attention to the curated park design.
-Whether it's the community pool area and the graphics and signage related to pools, or perhaps a garden theme park or an art walk, the environmental graphics and park signage design speak to different elements and areas of the place that serve the community’s particular needs.
-These opportunities for experiential graphic design and public art programs relate to the essence of each parks' individual personality and bring out that character in a form that people can see and read.
-It gives the place a spirit that it might not have otherwise.
+Whether it's the community pool area and the graphics and signage related to pools, or perhaps a garden theme park or an art walk, the environmental graphics and park signage design speak to different elements that serve the community’s particular needs.

 Great Park Neighborhoods is the Anti-Brand, meaning they don't really say “Great Park Neighborhoods” anywhere.
 They just do great parks and neighborhoods.
-The brand is living and breathing on its own.
+The living brand has a breath of its own.
 For each of the parks, it’s a unique master signage system all across the area that is creating the identity.
-What people are engaging with in those spaces is due to the different narratives that belong to each park.
-The signage and wayfinding provide the aesthetic cues.
-Each park is identified uniquely by creating fun ways to make them different from the other parks.
-The signage and identifiers play a unique part in that.

 In contrast, there is a different approach for the Summit at Bechtel Reserve for the Boy Scouts of America.
 It's definitely a branded experience.
 Everything feels like a kit of parts that work together.
 Whether it's a stop sign waiting for the shuttle or a map, each piece has a related look and feel.
 Everything is a branded destination or experience, whether it's the skateboard park or the biking or archery area.